sieren/blidino/nRF8001-BLE-Proto/README.md

 Installation
 ============
 1. Set up the board as instructed on the [RedBearLab Blend Micro](http://redbearlab.com/blendmicro/) page.
-2. Replace the ***RBL_services.h*** in the */libraries/RBL_nRF8001* subfolder of your Arduino workspace.
+2. Replace the ***RBL_services.h, RBL_nRF8001.cpp and RBL_nRF8001.h*** in the */libraries/RBL_nRF8001* subfolder of your Arduino workspace.
 3. Download and import the [USB Host Shield 2.0 Library](https://github.com/felis/USB_Host_Shield_2.0) and the [USBH_MIDI Library](https://github.com/YuuichiAkagawa/USBH_MIDI) into Arduino.
 You might need to check the pin assignments for SS,INT,MISO,MOSI and CLK within *USBCore.h* and *usbhost.h in the USB Host Shield Library.
 4. Compile and upload the sketch to the device.

 Known Issues
 ============

-• No MIDI Input
+• Slow MIDI Output

-    The SoftDevice S110 Firmware and the SDK used for the Bluetooth chips by **Nordic Semiconductors ASA** currently do not support MTU and FAR (Fragmentation and Assembly). iOS and OSX both transfer larger packets (> 20bytes) by fragmenting these on the bluetooth stack.
-As a result once the system initiates a fragmented transfer, it blocks the output permanently.
-For data sent from the sketch, it works around this limitation by pre-fragmenting MIDI data on a higher layer.
+    The nRF8001 chip is designed for low-performance bluetooth applications, rendering it suitable for low performance MIDI applications only.
+Exceeding the bandwidth will result in dropped packets or stuck notes.